ngrx/platform/projects/ngrx.io/content/guide/signals/rxjs-integration.md

 ### Manual Cleanup

-If a reactive method needs to be cleaned up before the injector is destroyed, manual cleanup can be performed by calling the `unsubscribe` method.
+If a reactive method needs to be cleaned up before the injector is destroyed, manual cleanup can be performed by calling the `destroy` method.

 ```ts
 import { Component, OnInit } from '@angular/core';